fongc123/notes/Machine Learning/Regression.md

 > [!INFO]
 > **Gradient descent** is widely used by many machine learning and deep learning algorithms.

-## Backpropagation
-To obtain the gradients, <span style = "color:lightblue">backpropagation</span>, which is the chain rule from calculus, is performed.

 ### Stochastic Gradient Descent (SGD)
 To optimize the gradient descent algorithm, <span style = "color:lightblue">stochastic gradient descent (SGD)</span> can be performed.
 Instead of updating the weights after the <u>entire</u> dataset has been traversed, the weights are updated after $n$ samples.